 This is the moment that everybody must remember, in which you show the best of the product.
 You’ve already chosen your main message, and this is exactly what you want to drill in.
 In demos that are longer or technically deeper, you might need more than one WOW moment.
-Do you remember when Steve Jobs unveiled the MacBook Air from a manila envelope?
+A great WOW moment example is when Steve Jobs unveiled the MacBook Air from a manila envelope…

 5. Make great complementary slides

 Slides are not mandatory, but they can help you to reinforce the information that could be easily missed during the demo.
 I recommend using slides before the demo to explaining the demo’s context or after the demo to outline the call to action such as how to order your product or both – but try to avoid showing slides in the middle of the demo.
 This is where your product should be the centre of focus.